damian-krychowski/simple-cache/README.md

     .ToList();
 ```

-To build the query, used indexes and conditions they have to fulfill should be specified explicitly.
-For example
+Indexes and conditions, which they have to fulfill, should be specified explicitly to build the query.
+For example:

 ```c#
 .Where(cat => cat.Name, name => name.Length > 4)
 ```
-means, that `cat => cat.Name` index keys should be longer than 4 letters.
+It means, that `cat => cat.Name` index's keys should be longer than 4 letters.
 The query allows to combine more general indexes to acquire specific data.
 The intersection of each indexed entity represents the final collection.
 This, however, takes some time to be computed.
 But there is another way.

 ```c#
 var cache = CacheFactory.CreateFor<Cat>()